Jannael/DevSync/src/docs/model/README.md

 # Model

-This are the rules the models are based on and should followed to create a new model
+This are the rules the models are based on and should be followed to create a new model

 ## Rules
 ### Keep data sync
 > [!IMPORTANT]
-> A model fn does not necessarily has to make only one query, in order to keep the data sync it can make as much queries as need.
+> A model fn does not necessarily has to make only one query, in order to keep the data sync it can make as much queries as needed.

-Example when you are deleting a user and this user belongs to a group, the model fn delete user have to be able to remove,the user from the groups, with a single model fn, putting less work on functions
+Example when you are deleting a user and this user belongs to a group, the model fn delete user have to be able to remove, the user from the groups, with a single model fn, putting less work on functions

 ### Different uses
 > [!IMPORTANT]